The average personal injury settlement is $52,900, according to Martindale-Nolo Research, but the settlement range is $3,000 to $75,000.

 Though there are a number of factors that affect the amount of compensation a victim receives, the research mentioned above shows that individuals who show up armed with a personal injury lawyer receive 340 percent more than those who try to argue their case on their own.

 This post of the 10 biggest personal injury settlements ever gives you an idea of what kind of outcomes are possible with the right legal representation on your side.

 GJEL Accident Attorneys has recovered over $950,000,000 for our clients injured in accidents.
 If you or someone you know has been injured or killed due to someone eles’s negligece call GJEL For a Free Case Evaluation.

-The Tobacco Master Settlement Agreement
+1. $206 Billion Dollars for The Tobacco Master Settlement Agreement

 It is standard knowledge today that tobacco kills, but even 25 years ago, the effects of smoking were still relatively unknown—or, at least, the big tobacco companies did a really good job of hiding them.

 That is, until 1998, when 46 states rallied together against America’s four largest tobacco companies to recover the costs of caring for lifelong smokers.

 The suits also sought punitive damages for Big Tobacco’s deliberate misleading advertising and unethical business practices.

 The nation was on the edge of its seat waiting for a verdict.